rexresearch

 forming a cavity and preferably an opening in the one or more

-walls of the housing, although the housing can completely enclose
+walls of the housing, although the housing can completely

-electromagnetic waves, radio frequency waves, microwaves, acoustic
+one of electromagnetic waves, radio frequency waves, microwaves,

-signal generator is configured and positioned in the housing to
+housing, wherein the signal generator is configured and

-produce a plasma, wherein energized particles are formed having
+positioned in the housing to produce a plasma, wherein energized

+signal generator, the housing and the covering element

+radio frequency waves, microwaves, acoustic waves and photons

+emitted in the housing to facilitate the formation of the plasma

+and energized particles preferably having no charge or

 substantially zero charge.
-The signal generator, the housing and

-electromagnetic waves, radio frequency waves, microwaves, acoustic

-waves and photons emitted in the housing to facilitate the

-formation of the plasma and energized particles preferably having

-no charge or substantially zero charge.

 [0009] In a further aspect of this embodiment, the housing